jordancaraballo/threadserver/README.md

 # threadserver
-Java Server and Client sharing Sockets - Multithreaded Server
+Java Server and Client sharing Sockets - Multi-threaded Server

 ## Purpose

-This project is intended to cover fork() and threading concepts towards the operating system behaviour.
+This project is intended to cover fork() and threading concepts towards the operating system behavior.
 This project is part of the Operating System Class at the University of Puerto Rico at Humacao and for recreational purposes only.

 ## DateServer

 DateServer script listen at a socket, receives a positive integer from a client (or many clients) and process it by running a function to find the number of prime numbers within the given integer.
-The Pi function was intentionally created as most inneficient as possible to have enough time to see the created threads.
+The Pi function was intentionally created as most inefficient as possible to have enough time to see the created threads.
 The server will stay online receiving and creating a new thread for each new client.
 The server prints out the ip address and the received integer from the clients.

 ```
 javac DateServer.java   # compiling
-java DateServer         # running the server
+java DateServer         # running the server, port 6013 by default
+java DateServer 4567    # in case you want to specify port
 ```

 ## DateClient